debdeepB/MulticoreSquareSum/README.md

 ### 1. Size of work unit

+We have a boss genserver and many worker genservers.
+The boss genserver assigns work to the worker genservers.

-We have divided the problem space equally by the total number of workers, so that each worker performs the same amount of work.
+The boss divides work equally amongst the total number of workers, so that each worker performs the same amount of work.
 So if N is 1000000 and we have 100 workers then the work unit is 1000000/100 = 10000.

 ### 2. The result of running: mix run proj1.exs 1000000 4